Floydlang/floyd/docs/floyd_speak.md

 Two types of comments:

-You can wrap many lines with "/*...*/" to make a big section of documentation or disable many lines of code.
-You can nest comments, for example wrap a lot of code with existing comments with /* ... */ to disable it.
+You can wrap many lines with "/\*" and "\*/" to make a big section of documentation or to disable many lines of code.
+You can nest comments, for example wrap a lot of code that already contains comments using /* ... */.

 	/*	This is a comment */